jtsay362/solveforall-example-plugins/README.md

 directory
 * Requested additions to the set of available CommonJS modules: modify or add code to the `test_harness/modules` directory, add a sample to `env_test` that shows it working.
 Note that these are preferred over built-ins.
 * Requested additions to the built-in Javascript environment: modify or add code to the `test_harness/builtins` directory, add a sample to `env_test` that shows it working.
+*
+## Help

+I'd love to help you develop a plugin!
+Send a mail to help@solveforall.com and I'll try to set up a time in which I'll try to help you get started or answer any questions you have.